ds-visualizer/ds-visualizer/content/heap/code.md

-# What is a HEAP?
+# What is a Heap?

 > Heap is a type of binary tree where left and right children are smaller or equal to their parent.
 Another important feature of heap is that they are a balanced binary tree from left to right.
 The root node is always the biggest